Proposed law would treat crimes against police like hate crimes

 It’s called the Protect and Serve Act.
-Some say it’s needed to protect police, others say it would lead the federal government to overstep its reach.
+Some say it’s needed to protect police, others say it would led the federal government overstep its reach.

 “There’s a war on law enforcement,” said Fraternal Order of Police President Patrick Yoes.
 “There is definitely a crisis in public safety.”